 The team continued to iterate on the Nuxeo Platform, incorporating new, leading-edge technologies and bringing to market new tools to better enable the developer.
 And thus, in 2013, Nuxeo Studio was introduced to make the Nuxeo Platform a true, low-code content management platform.

-Before I dive deeper into Nuxeo Studio, let’s talk a bit about low-code development.
+Before I dive deeper into Nuxeo Studio, let’s talk a bit about low-code innovation.
 To begin, let’s start with a simple definition of low-code development, courtesy of one of the pioneers in the space, Outsystems:

 Low-code is a software development approach that enables the delivery of applications faster and with minimal hand-coding.
 Using visual modeling in a graphical interface to assemble and configure applications, developers skip all the infrastructure and re-implementation of patterns that can bog them down and go straight to the unique 10% of an application.